Antiferroelectric Altermagnets: Antiferroelectricity Alters Magnets

-While BiCrO$_3$ predominantly exhibits GAFM, we have also explored the common A-type (AAFM) and C-type (CAFM) orders of AFM in perovskites~\cite{SMAFEAM}.
-Similar to AFE-GAFM, both AFE-AAFM and AFE-CAFM BiCrO$_3$ display properties of AM with spin splitting along distinct paths [Figs.~4(e) and 4(g)], but this splitting disappears in their FE phases [Figs.~4(f) and 4(h)].
-Our findings for BiCrO$_3$ can be directly extended to other perovskites.
-While BiCrO$_3$ exhibits a GAFM ground state, there are many other perovskites showing magnetic ground states of AAFM (e.g., LaMnO$_3$)~\cite{yuan2021:prediction} and CAFM (e.g., CaCrO$_3$)~\cite{nguyen2023:ab}.
-The abundance of these materials enriches the scope for further experimental validation of how altermagnetic spin splitting is affected by magnetic orders and crystalline directions.
+While BiCrO$_3$ predominantly exhibits GAFM, we have also explored the common C-type (CAFM) and A-type (AAFM) orders of AFM in perovskites~\cite{SMAFEAM}.
+Similar to AFE-GAFM, both AFE-CAFM and AFE-AAFM BiCrO$_3$ display AM with spin splitting along distinct paths [Figs.~4(e) and 4(g)], but this splitting disappears in their FE phases [Figs.~4(f) and 4(h)].
+Our findings on such altermagnetic behavior in BiCrO$_3$ can be directly extended to other similar perovskites by substituting its Bi or Cr elements~\cite{ACrO3_2017PRB,BiMO3_2010PRB,SMAFEAM}, provided that the materials retain the AFE and AFM configurations.
+The abundance of such perovskites enriches the scope for further experimental validation of how altermagnetic spin splitting is affected by magnetic orders and crystalline directions.

 Our research establishes a universal design principle for AFEAM, positioning them as integral components of multiferroic materials.
 This design provides a versatile platform to explore magnetoelectric coupling influenced by the interplay between ferroelectricity and magnetism.
-The ability to electrically control the transition between AFEAM ( $\textbf{\emph{P}}=0$, $\textbf{\emph{P}}_S\neq0$) and FEAFM (with $\textbf{\emph{P}}\neq0$, $\textbf{\emph{P}}_S=0$) with a small $\varepsilon$, not only opens new avenues for investigating electrically controlled spin transport but also enhances their potential in multiferroic device applications, particularly in tunnel junctions~\cite{Shao2024:npjspintronics}.
-Notably, unlike spin-torque mechanisms to electrically control magnetism~\cite{Yang2022:N,Tsymbal:2019}, our electric control does not require magnetization reversal and can be realized using a small $\varepsilon$, thereby enhancing both the speed and the energy efficiency of potential devices.
+The ability to electrically control the transition between AFEAM ( $\textbf{\emph{P}}=0$, $\textbf{\emph{P}}_S\neq0$) and FEAFM ($\textbf{\emph{P}}\neq0$, $\textbf{\emph{P}}_S=0$) with a small $\varepsilon$, not only opens new avenues for investigating electrically controlled spintronics but also enhances their potential in multiferroics, particularly in tunnel junctions~\cite{Shao2024:npjspintronics}.
+While there is a debate about the terminology and the origin of the concepts of AM and nonrelativistic spin splitting, studied for decades~\cite{Pekar1964:JETP}, our findings are not limited to that debate as they offer unexplored opportunities for magnetoelectric coupling and novel classes of multiferroics, independent of the specific terminological details and if the SOC will invalidate a strict AM definition.
+Notably, unlike spin torque to electrically control magnetism~\cite{Yang2022:N,Tsymbal:2019}, our electric control does not require magnetization reversal and can be realized using a small $\varepsilon$, thereby enhancing both the speed and the energy efficiency of potential devices.